mareek/UUIDNext/README.md

 UUID Version 3 and 5 are name-based UUIDs.
 They take a namespace and a name as input and produce a hash-like UUID.
 Usage of Version 3 is discouraged as it is based on the obsolete MD5 hash function.

 UUID Version 7 and 8 are intended to be used as a primary key in a database.
 The randomness of UUID V4 has a negative impact on performance when used as a key in a database and UUID V1 exposed the MAC address of the machine where it was created.
 UUID V7 & 8 aims to take the best of both worlds without their drawbacks.
-They are currently at the draft stage so their structure and implementation may change.

 ## Why creating a new Library ? is there a problem with Guid.NewGuid() ?